docarray/docarray/docs/user_guide/storing/index_milvus.md

     print(f'{scores=}')
     ```

-The [find()][docarray.index.abstract.BaseDocIndex.find] method returns a named tuple containing the closest
+The [`find()`][docarray.index.abstract.BaseDocIndex.find] method returns a named tuple containing the closest
 matching documents and their associated similarity scores.

-When searching on subindex level, you can use [find_subindex()][docarray.index.abstract.BaseDocIndex.find_subindex] method, which returns a named tuple containing the subindex documents, similarity scores and their associated root documents.
+When searching on the subindex level, you can use the [`find_subindex()]`[docarray.index.abstract.BaseDocIndex.find_subindex] method, which returns a named tuple containing the subindex documents, similarity scores and their associated root documents.

 How these scores are calculated depends on the backend, and can usually be [configured](#configuration).